appreciated/quick-start-material/README.md

         <version>LATEST</version>
     </dependency>

-#### 3. Modify your UI Class and add your Views (The added views have to be a decendant of the Interface "Subpage")
+#### 3. Modify your UI Class and add your Component (Components must be a decendant of the Interface "Subpage")

     public class MyUI extends WebApplicationUI {